-"The mid-tape or preparatory text can be typed using the left and the right buttons under the display.
+The mid-tape or preparatory text can be created using the left and the right buttons under the display.
 The Scroll function is used to increment to another letter or number.
 Use the Next function to accept that character and move to the next character in the text.
-Use the Cont. function to accept this as the file name.
+The Cont. function is used to accept the data string.
 A character can be deleted by pressing the Left and Right buttons at the same time.